ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/03-separate-chaining.md

-Conceptually, a hash table can use any kind of collection data structure -- the only thing that the actual array does is to partition the large collection into $M$ disjoint collections.
-If the hash function is good and distributes the objects evenly among the bins, all operations will become $M$ times faster (because the bins are $M$ times smaller than the original large collection).
+Conceptually, a hash table can use any kind of collection data structure -- the only thing that the actual array does is to partition the large collection into $m$ disjoint collections.
+If the hash function is good and distributes the objects evenly among the bins, all operations will become $m$ times faster (because the bins are $m$ times smaller than the original large collection).

 ### Resizing is important

 Just as for dynamic arrays, it is important that we resize the internal table when it becomes too large (or too small).
-That is, we change the size $M$ so that it is proportional to the number of table entries.
+That is, we change the size $m$ so that it is proportional to the number of table entries.

-If $M$ is always proportional to the number of entries, *and* if we have a good hash function, the number of elements in a bin will remain approximately constant.
+If $m$ is always proportional to the number of entries, *and* if we have a good hash function, the number of elements in a bin will remain approximately constant.
 And then all operations will be expected constant time.